LLM in Dispute and Conflict Resolution

 It is expected that all students will graduate with an LLM in law.
 It is possible, however, for students wishing to graduate with a ‘specialist’ degree, to do so by way of opting to take three or more courses from the relevant subject groupings below.
 In each case, the student must undertake a dissertation in that subject grouping.

-- Access to justice & dispute resolution: special applications - 15PLAC157 (1 Unit) - Full Year
+- Access to Justice and Dispute Resolution: special applications - 15PLAC157 (1 Unit)

 How to apply